SAML.to

 Introduction

-The SAML.to Command Line Interface or Assume AWS Role Action can be used for authentication to the Kubernetes Control Plane and be used with any tool that supports a kubeconfig file (such as kubectl, helm, k9s, etc.).
+The SAML.to or can be used for authentication to the Kubernetes Control Plane and be used with any tool that supports a kubeconfig file (such as kubectl, helm, k9s, etc.).

 This document will detail how to use SAML.to to authenticate to the Kubernetes Control Plane for Tokenless authentication.

-This page is focused for AWS EKS, however if you've manually provisioned your own cluster, you'll need to first set up the AWS IAM Authenticator on your Kubernetes cluster.
+This page is focused for AWS EKS, however if you've manually provisioned your own cluster, you'll need to first set up the on your Kubernetes cluster.

 Prerequisites